 - Cost-effectiveness analyses, again comparing district and referral hospital surgery

-Once complete, the fully evaluated and costed models tested during the project will be presented to the MoH, and support will be offered to them to roll out an agreed surgical supervision/mentoring model country-wide.
-Find out more about the project, including outputs, on the SURG-Africa website.
+The fully evaluated and costed models tested during the project have been presented to the MoH, in view to roll out an agreed surgical supervision/mentoring model country-wide.